 With the exception of poor muscle tone, most affected infants appear to develop normally during the first months of life.
 However, by about two months of age, affected infants may seem weak and have an inability to hold up the head.
 Due to hypotonia, severely reduced motor development, and other abnormalities, affected children very rarely develop any ability to walk and when they do, it is with shuffling gait.
 Associated features often include underdevelopment (hypoplasia) and wasting (atrophy) of muscle tissue; weakness and stiffness of the legs (spastic paraplegia) with exaggerated reflexes (hyperreflexia); relatively slow, involuntary, purposeless, commonly dyskinetic (abnormal movement) attacks.
 Writhing movements (athetoid movements); and/or other movement abnormalities are less common.
 Affected individuals may also have abnormalities of the skull and facial (craniofacial) region.
-THCT deficiency is inherited as an X-linked genetic disorder.
+THCT deficiency is an X-linked genetic disorder.

-THCT deficiency is primarily characterized by severe mental retardation, poor muscle tone (hypotonia), and movement abnormalities.
+THCT deficiency is primarily characterized by severe intellectual disability, poor muscle tone (hypotonia), and movement abnormalities.
 As mentioned above, affected infants typically appear to develop normally (with the exception of hypotonia) until about 2 months of age, when they may seem to have generalized weakness and be unable to hold up their heads.
 Family members have described the latter feature as “limber neck.”
 Due to low muscle tone, weakness, severely reduced motor development, and/or other factors, affected children are unable to or may walk with great difficulty.
 Associated findings may include underdevelopment (hypoplasia) and wasting (atrophy) of various skeletal (voluntary) muscles; an impaired ability to coordinate certain voluntary movements (ataxia); weakness and stiffness of the legs (spastic paraplegia) with associated hyperreflexia and involuntary, rapid, repeated contractions and relaxations of the legs (clonus); involuntary.
-Movement abnormalities are common and include, most commonly, dyskinetic attacksor relatively slow, writhing movements (athetoid movements); and/or other movement abnormalities.
+Movement abnormalities are common and include, most commonly, dyskinetic attacks or relatively slow, writhing movements (athetoid movements); and/or other movement abnormalities.
 Typical dyskinetic attacks last a few minutes or less and consist of body extension, opening of the mouth, and stretching or flexing of the limbs.
-They are usually triggered by physical (changing diapers or clothes) and emotional stimuli
+They are usually triggered by physical (changing diapers or clothes) and emotional stimuli.

 As adults, affected individuals may have generalized muscular wasting (atrophy), permanent fixation of multiple small and large joints in various fixed postures (joint contractures) and/or decreased reflex reactions (hyporeflexia).